Save Money on Heating Bills -- How to Find those Hidden Energy-Wasting Thermal Leaks in Your House

 Switch to a cheaper supplier for your home heating.
 If you heat with electricity consider a cheaper power supplier.
-Electric rates will soar in the next ten years.
+Electric rates will keep going up during the next ten years.
 Many states and utilities offer “supply choice” – your utility will deliver your cheaper supplier’s electricity to your home charging you only for electric service and other basic charges.
 If you use oil or propane, check around for a cheaper supplier.

 Have your heating system inspected to make sure it is performing as efficiently as possible.

 Add additional insulation in your attic.
 Insulate basement walls, or if you have a crawl space under your house, add extra insulation under your first floor.
 Stop heat loss into your attic.

 Most homes leak valuable heated air

 Make sure your house is not losing valuable heated air due to “thermal leaks.”
 You’ve spent a lot of money heating up the air in your home.
 In some houses as much as 30 percent of the money spent on home heating and cooling may be wasted through small leaks throughout the house.